Henry-zwh/EMNIST-LEON-Lite/README.md

 During training, **OneCycleLR** is used as the learning rate scheduler, employing a **cosine annealing strategy** to accelerate convergence and improve generalization.
 The **AdamW optimizer** is applied to ensure more stable weight updates.
 Additionally, a **best model saving strategy** is implemented—only saving the model when validation accuracy improves, preventing performance degradation.

-On the test set, the model achieves a classification accuracy of **over 93.5%**. 🚀
+On the test set, the model achieves a classification accuracy of **92.99%**. 🚀

 ## EMNIST-LOEN-ELITE